Overview

 Run this once before spawning any browsers.
 It generates TLS certs, registers the agent function with Flux, and deploys the agent binary:Manual Setup

 Download the latest release for your platform from the GitHub releases page.
-You’ll need:rusty/rusty.exe— the serverrusty-agent/rusty-agent.exe— the browser agent (spawned automatically per browser)rusty-cli/rusty-cli.exe— the CLI (recommended)
+You’ll need:rusty/rusty.exe: the serverrusty-agent/rusty-agent.exe: the browser agent, spawned automatically per browserrusty-cli/rusty-cli.exe: the CLI, recommended for setup and testing

 Copy the example config and open it in an editor:flux.local_binary to point at the agent binary: